mlenzen/collections-extended/CONTRIBUTING.rst

 3. The pull request should work for all supported versions.
 Check https://travis-ci.org/mlenzen/collections-extended/pull_requests and make sure that the tests pass for all supported Python versions.
-4.
+4. Add the feature/bug to the appropriate section in HISTORY.rst
- Add the feature/bug to the appropriate section in the CHANGELOG
+5. Review and update the relevant docs.

 Tips
 ----